AlbertoPellitteri/Quickstart/README.md

 ![image](./static/images/wizard.webp)

 Welcome to Kometa Quickstart.
-Here are some steps to getting started.
+Here are some steps to get started.

 After having cloned the repo and assuming you are on Windows and you have a folder on your machine called `pyprogs` where you cloned Quickstart, open a powershell prompt into the `pyprogs` folder and then: